 - This website contains the most comprehensive overview of all public information.
 We encourage you to browse it.
 This includes the public deliverables.

-- We have a Twitter account, which will be used to inform the general audience about news related to TRESSPASS.
+- We have a Twitter account and a LinkedIn account, which will be used to inform the general audience about news related to TRESSPASS.

 - There are some media that have published about TRESSPASS.
 The reliability of such sources may vary.